jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 A type controls which of its procedures are accessible to the outside (*Public* procedures), and which are *not* accessible to the outside (*Private* procedures).
 Private procedures *are* accessible to the *inside* the type.

-Apart from controlling access to the type’s own procedures, a type can also control publicity of procedures *of its chilren*.
+Apart from controlling access to the type’s own procedures, a type can also control publicity of procedures *of its children*.
 That way you can publish a child, but make some of its public procedures inaccessible outside the parent.
 This way you can also exclude members of a base type.
 A parent can’t make a child’s procedure inaccessible to the child itself; it’s the child’s own procedures.

 You can also exclude members of ancestors even further down the hierarchy.

-Forms of exclusion other than Private are just called exclusion or privatising.
+Forms of exclusion other than Private are just called exclusion or privatizing.

-You can only make a procedure of a child *less* accesible, never *more* accessible.
+You can only make a procedure of a child *less* accessible, never *more* accessible.
 The parent can’t publish a child’s procedure that the child defines as Private.
-A child can’t put restrictions on how its members are privatised by the parent, so a parent has full control over the exclusion of the procedures its ancestors.
+A child can’t put restrictions on how its members are privatized by the parent, so a parent has full control over the exclusion of the procedures its ancestors.

 Exclusion access controllers are also called *access* *modifiers*, because they modify formerly set access controllers.